The New Year's Resolution. Why?

 This week had long been a thorn in Stress and Strife's side.
-They sought to reclaim this lost territory, and the subject came up often.
-Emergency meetings were frequently called with only the one item on the agenda (which was good, because Robert hated Stress and Strife and forbid them to use his rules).
+They sought to reclaim this lost territory and the subject came up often.
+Emergency meetings were frequently called with only the one item on the agenda (which was good, because Robert hated Stress and Strife and forbade them to use his rules).

 At one such meeting the department heads mulled the same old ideas.
 The December 26th sales never managed to pack the wallop as Black Friday.
 Impatient suggested having the stores open at midnight, but that tactic was back-firing on Thanksgiving, and Hesitation was reluctant to go there.